Konstantin Sonin: Biography

 Sonin was born in Moscow.
 He received his MSc in 1995, and PhD from Faculty of Mechanics and Mathematics of Moscow State University in 1998.
-In 2000–01, Konstantin was a Post-Doctoral Fellow at the Davis Center for Russian studies at Harvard.
+Initially an algebraist, he transitioned to economics after 2000–01, when he was appointed a Post-Doctoral Fellow at the Davis Center for Russian studies at Harvard.
 In 2001, he joined New Economic School as an Assistant Professor and in 2009 received tenure as a full Professor of Economics.
-In 2011–13, he was Vice Rector at New Economic School.
-As of August 2013, he is Professor of Economics at the Higher School of Economics.
-In August 2013 - December 2014, he was Vice Rector at the Higher School of Economics.
+In 2011–13, he was Vice Rector at New Economic School responsible for creating an NES undergraduate program.
+In August 2013, he moved to become Professor of Economics at the Higher School of Economics.
+In August 2013 - January 2015, he was Vice Rector at the Higher School of Economics.
 Sonin is a co-founder of the joint HSE-NES Bachelor of Arts Program.

 In 2004–2005, he was a member at the Institute for Advanced Study in Princeton, USA.
 In September 2009 – March 2010 he worked as a Visiting Professor of Managerial Economics and Decision Sciences at the Kellogg School of Management at Northwestern University.
 In May 2014 Konstantin was a visiting scholar in Becker Friedman Institute for Research in Economics at the University of Chicago.

-As of September 2015, Konstantin Sonin is a professor at the University of Chicago.
+Since September 2015, Konstantin Sonin has been a professor at the University of Chicago.